isomerpages/moe-fuhuasec/_announcements/Direct School Admission/DSA for 2024 Secondary 1 Cohort.md

 2. DSA through [Sports: Badminton, Shooting and Tchoukball](/announcements/dsa-through-sports/)
 3. DSA through [Performing Arts: Choir, Concert Band and Chinese Orchestra](/announcements/dsa-through-performing-arts/)

-The selection process and timeline for the talent areas will be updated from early-May.
 For more information on DSA-Sec, please refer to the MOE website at https://www.moe.gov.sg/dsa-sec.

 For clarifications on the DSA Exercise, the school can be contacted via the following channels: